DavidGoldman/ASUS-P8Z68-V-PRO-GEN3-Hackintosh/README.md

 This will finish and you:
 - can also install the NVIDIA web drivers before restarting.
 It's working fine for me, but milage may vary based on your graphics card
-- replace EFI/CLOVER/drivers64UEFI/OsxAptioFix2Drv-64.efi with OsxAptioFixDrv-64.efi on the drive if you needed to do so for your USB
+- should replace EFI/CLOVER/drivers64UEFI/OsxAptioFix2Drv-64.efi with OsxAptioFixDrv-64.efi on the drive if you needed to do so for your USB
 - should restart your computer

 ## Booting from Mac OS X SSD/HDD